 Darryl Young, The Element of Surprise: Navy SEALs in Vietnam.
 New York: Ivy Books, 1990. xxiv, 274 pp. Covers Young's service in Juliett Platoon, SEAL Team 1, in Vietnam (near the mouth of the Bassac River), June to December 1970.
 He also served a later tour in Vietnam with UDT 11.

-Some SEAL documents have been placed on-line in the Jerry J. Fletcher Collection, in the Virtual Vietnam Archive of the Vietnam Project, at Texas Tech University.
+Some SEAL documents have been placed on-line in the Virtual Vietnam Archive of the Vietnam Project, at Texas Tech University, notably in the Jerry J. Fletcher Collection and the Dale W. Andrade Collection.
 These include:

 CTF 116, 161314Z Oct 1969, SEAL Ops.
 Rules of engagement, particularly in regard to SEAL operations directed against VC medical facilities.